teropa/musicforairports.js/README.md

 2. `npm run start`

 This installs a live local server as well as a Babel compiler watcher.
 Changes in `src` are picked up automatically.

+## Build and Deployment

+To build the project, just invoke `npm run build`.
+Everything you need will be in the `dist` folder:

+* `index.html` to host the application
+* `musicforairport.js`, the compiled source code of the app.
+* `musicforairports.min.js`, a minified version of the source code.
+* `Samples` samples used to play the music and to generate the convolution reverb.

+### Embedding

+If you want to embed the player on an existing website, take a look at `index.html`.
+There are three key parts you need to take from there and add to your page:

+* A `<canvas>` element with id `music-for-airports`.
+* The whatwg-fetch polyfill and the Web Audio API shim libraries for cross-browser compatibility.
+* The `musicforairports.js` or `musicforairports.min.js` script tag.

 ## License